 To get serious for a moment, loss of appetite can be a symptom of a serious health issue.
 If your dog’s picky patterns are sudden, or if your dog refuses to eat at all, then you need to connect with your vet to rule out illness or disease.
 It could be as simple as slight constipation, but it could be as serious as an intestinal blockage.
 It's always better to be safe than sorry when it comes to your pet's health.

-6 Tips to Get Your Picky Eater to Eat
+Getting Your Picky Eater to Eat

 The following tips can help you build healthier eating routines, but they won’t always be easy.
 You won’t see immediate results, and it will take time to change your dog’s picky eating habits.
 However you proceed, you need to be patient and consistent, just like any other aspect of training.